Section I: Civil Rules

 (D) Documents requested or authorized to be filed under seal or ex parte shall be filed in electronic form.
 Service in “electronic form” shall be of documents identical in all respects to the documents(s) filed with the court; service copies shall not include encryption, password security, or other extra steps to open or access unless the same are found in the document as filed.
 All sealed or ex parte documents filed with the court must comply with the file size and other form requirements of Local Rules CV-5(a) and CV-7.
 Counsel is responsible for serving documents under seal to opposing counsel and may do so in electronic form.
 Counsel is also responsible for complying with Local Rule CV-5(a)(9) regarding courtesy copies of filings.
 When a sealed order is entered by the court, the clerk will send a copy of the sealed order to each party's lead attorney who is responsible for distributing the order to all other counsel of record for that party.
 See Local Rule CV-11.

-(E) Except as otherwise provided by Local Rule CR-49, a party filing a document under seal must publicly file a version of that document with the confidential information redacted within two days, unless the entire document is confidential information.
+(E) Except as otherwise provided by Local Rule CR-49, a party filing a document under seal must publicly file a version of that document with the confidential information redacted within seven days, unless the entire document is confidential information.
 For purposes of this rule, “confidential information” is information that the filing party contends is confidential or proprietary in a pending motion to file under seal; information that has been designated as confidential or proprietary under a protective order or non-disclosure agreement; or information otherwise entitled to protection from disclosure under a statute, rule, order, or other legal authority.

 (8) Entry of Court Orders.